JeremiahBahadur/JeremiahBahadur/README.md

 <h1>Hi, I'm Jeremiah! <h5>I'm a 4th year cybersecurity student at Andrews University.
 Below are some projects demonstrating my passion in the field of cybersecurity.
-These also reflect my curiosity and continued commitment to learn and grow in understanding of security in information technology.</h5>
+These also reflect my curiosity and continued commitment to learn and grow in the understanding of security in information technology.</h5>
 </h1>

 <!--